bahlo/arne.me/content/articles/book-review-how-to-win-friends.md

 ---
-title: "I read How to Win Friends and Influence People by Dale Carnegie"
+title: "Book Review: How to Win Friends and Influence People by Dale Carnegie"
 description: "A review of the book How to Win Friends and Influence People by Dale Carnegie"
 published: "2023-08-12"
 location: "Frankfurt, Germany"